ninetynine/react-table/docs/table.md

 `Table` should be used when data is not retrieved from an API endpoint.
 It is also the basis for all other table components, such as [`AjaxTable`](/docs/ajax-table.md) which is built on top of this.

+By default the table container has the class of `react-dynamic-table`.

 <br />
 <br />